LoireLab/df_scripts/docs/chronicle.rst

     :tags: fort gameplay

 This tool automatically records notable events in a chronicle that is stored with your save.
-Unit deaths, all item creation events, and invasions are recorded.
+Unit deaths, artifact creation events, invasions, and yearly totals of crafted items are recorded.

 Usage
 -----